Sports in American Samoa: American football

 American football is the most popular sport in American Samoa.
 Per capita, the Samoan Islands have produced the highest number of NFL players.
-It's estimated that a boy born to Samoan parents is 56 times more likely to get into the NFL than any other boy in America.
+It's estimated that a boy born to Samoan parents is 56 times more likely to get into the NFL than any other boy in the United States.

 Samoans have been at the forefront as a wave of Polynesian players and coaches have found success in the sport.
 In 1945, Al Lolotai became the first Polynesian to play in the NFL.
 In 2014, Marcus Mariota became the first Polynesian player to win the Heisman Trophy.
 In 2015, Junior Seau became the first Polynesian player to be inducted into the Pro Football Hall of Fame.
 Troy Polamalu won the NFL Defensive Player of the Year Award in 2010 and is the first Polynesian player to be on the cover of a Madden NFL video game.
 Ken Niumatalolo is believed to be the first Polynesian head coach in college football history.